bhuwanupadhyay/spring-boot-skeleton/README.md

-# Spring Boot Entities Service
+# Spring Boot Entity Service

 This is skeleton project for a Spring Boot service that provides CRUD operations for entities.